 Simultaneously, there was a consensus among all interviewees who have been following Germany's development for several years that the role of the German government has changed, especially in recent years.
-It is essential to acknowledge Germany's evolution from an insignificant policy actor, which is now more active and plays a positive and benefias a "middle power" in the current humanitarian system.
-The assessments among respondents of whether Germany is a leading, subordinate, or equal player in this league varied regionally.
-Numerous interviewees considered Germany as a similarly influential player to Sweden or Switzerland, followed by others such as the Netherlands, Norway and Canada.
-On the other hand, some saw Berlin as clearly leading this group, while several interviewees at the UN Hub in New York, for example, considered Sweden to be a much more relevant player.
+It is essential to acknowledge Germany's evolution from an insignificant policy actor, which is now more active and plays a positive and beneficial role in the humanitarian system as a reform- and value-oriented actor.
+Most respondents expressed a desire for an expanded commitment from Germany: "We want more Germany," is how one UN representative summarises this development.